how do turtles sleep? turtlevoice

 turtles need darkness to sleep:

-Yes, turtles need darkness to sleep.
-This is because turtles are reptiles, and as such they rely on external stimuli (such as changes in light) to help regulate their internal body temperature.
-As reptiles spend the majority of their time resting, it’s important that they have a controlled environment in which to do so – that’s why you’ll often see turtles withdrawing into their shells when they’re not actively swimming around.
-By darkening the surrounding area, turtles can minimize any potential disruptions to their sleep cycle.
+As reptiles spend the majority of their time resting, they must have a controlled environment in which to do so – that’s why you’ll often see turtles withdrawing into their shells when they’re not actively swimming around.

 red eared slider turtles sleep: